One Man, Two Guvnors: Broadway (2012)

 The play then premiered on Broadway at the Music Box Theatre with an opening night of 18 April 2012, following previews from 6 April.
 James Corden reprised the role for American audiences.

 The production received four nominations for the Outer Critics Circle Award: Outstanding New Broadway Play, Nicholas Hytner (Outstanding Director of a Play), James Corden (Outstanding Actor in a Play) and Tom Edden (Outstanding Featured Actor in a Play).
 Tom Edden went on to win the Outer Critics Circle Award for 'Outstanding Featured Actor in a Play.'

 For the 66th Annual Tony Awards in 2012, the play received seven nominations: James Corden for Best Actor in a Play, Tom Edden for Best Featured Actor in a Play, Nicholas Hytner for Best Direction of a Play, Grant Olding for Best Original Score (Music and/or Lyrics) Written for the Theater, Mark Thompson for both Best Scenic Design of a Play and Best Costume Design of a Play and Paul Arditti for Best Sound Design of a Play.
-James Corden went on to win his Tony Award for Best Actor in a Play.
+James Corden went on to win a Tony Award for Best Actor in a Play.

 The limited engagement concluded 2 September 2012.